justineavancena17-cmd/AVANCE-A_JUSTINECARL_WEB101_22011/README.md

 A personal project repository for my BSIT activities, encoding tasks, and system-related work.
 This repository will contain files, notes, and projects that showcase my skills in IT and basic system handling.

-# About This Repository
-A personal project repository for my BSIT activities, encoding tasks, and system-related work.
-This repo will contain files, notes, and projects that showcase my skills in IT and basic system handling.

 # Repository Contents

 • Class activities